Enter the

 Applications

-Licorice mint is most often used fresh or dried, and both the leaves and flowers are used as garnishes.
-Steep fresh or dried leaves alone or with other herbs in boiling water for tea.
-The leaves can be chopped and added to green or mixed fruit salads.
-Fresh Licorice mint leaves can be used in baked goods like cookies or scones, or steeped in milk for making ice creams, custards, or panna cotta.
-They can be added to beverages or used as a flavoring agent for oils, vinegars, dressings or jams and jellies.
-The herb pairs well with chocolate, melon, squash, fennel, carrots, and bitter, leafy greens.
-Add fresh or dried leaves to lamb, pork, poultry, fish and vegetarian dishes.
-Store fresh Licorice mint leaves wrapped loosely in the refrigerator for up to 5 days.
-Dried herbs can be stored in an airtight container for up to 6 months.
+Licorice mint is most often used fresh or dried, and both the leaves and flowers are used as a garnish or for scenting potpourri.
+Fresh leaves can be added to salads, crushed as a seasoning, or used to impart a sweet licorice flavor to oil, vinegar, dressing, honey, simple syrup, and jam.
+They can also make a flavorful jelly to serve alongside fatty meats, like pork, to help with digestion.
+Steep fresh or dried leaves in hot water on their own, or mix with other herbs to make an herbal tea with a strong licorice flavor.
+Muddled fresh leaves can be added to any drink with fruity or floral notes, such as gin and tonic.
+The minty, sweet rather than spicy anise-like flavor also works well in desserts, and fresh leaves can be used in baked goods, such as cookies or scones, or steeped in milk for making ice creams, custards, or panna cotta.
+Licorice mint has been said to work well as a substitute for tarragon or sage, like in bread stuffing, and pairs well with chocolate, melon, fennel, bitter leafy greens, lamb, pork, poultry, fish, squash, carrots, and other vegetables.
+Store fresh Licorice mint leaves wrapped loosely in a sealed bag in the refrigerator for up to about five days.
+Dried leaves can be stored in an airtight container for several months.

 Ethnic/Cultural Info